 Jackals, vultures and other scavengers pick at the carcasses left behind.
 Maggots feeding on the carcasses are also valuable food for smaller creatures like mongooses.
 The decomposing matter is an important source of nutrients for the grasses.

-Almost 300 zebras and hundreds of gazelles travel alongside the wildebeest.
-These game species don’t compete for food as the zebras eat the top, tough part of the grasses opening up the shorter grass for wildebeest to eat.
+Almost 300 zebras and hundreds of gazelles travel alongside the wildebeest during the migration.
+These game species don’t compete for food as the zebras eat the top, tough part of the grasses, opening up the shorter grass for wildebeest to eat.
 They then clear the way to the young grasses which gazelles prefer.
 These groups of thousands of animals also leave behind droppings which fertilize the soil for the following seasons.
+The great wildebeest migration is the heart of the Serengeti ecosystem.
+Wildebeest are true grazers and prefer grassland and savannah.

-The Migration doesn’t really have a start or endpoint but is rather a circular motion clockwise.
+Theoretically, you can see the Great Migration at any time.
+The Migration doesn’t really have a start or endpoint but is rather a circular motion going clockwise through Northern Tanzania and Southern Kenya throughout the year.

-The route around the 5,700 sq mile Serengeti National Park (97% of the ecosystem) to the Northern boundary of the Serengeti ecosystem in Kenya’s Masai Mara (3% of the ecosystem).
+The route follows the 5,700 sq mile Serengeti National Park (97% of the ecosystem) to the Northern boundary of the Serengeti ecosystem in Kenya’s Masai Mara (3% of the ecosystem).

-The animals don’t always stick together but break up into mega-herds which take different routes to get to the Masai Mara.
-Even though the direct route is 500km (300miles), each animal will journey between over 800km (500miles) and frequently go back and forth, side to side and even remain in certain areas for days to weeks.
+The animals don’t always stick together but break up into mega-herds which take different routes to get to the Masai Mara in Kenya.
+Even though the direct route is 500km (300miles), each animal will journey roughly 800km (500miles) and frequently go back and forth, side to side and even remain in certain areas for days or weeks.

 When can I see the Great Migration?

-As the herds of animals are constantly on the move, the best place to view the migration depends on the season and what you want to see.
+As the herds of animals are constantly on the move, the best time and place to view the migration depends on the season and what you want to see.

 Generally speaking, the calving season in February-March and Crossings of the Mara River are fantastic times for your Serengeti safari.

-Below is a month-by-month guide to where the herds will end up on their migration journey.
+Below is a month-by-month guide to where the herds will end up on their migration journey with a detailed description afterwards.

 Animals are moving from the northeast region of the Serengeti National Park southwards towards the plains surrounding Lake Ndutu in the Ngorongoro Conservation Area between December and January.